nf-core/atacseq/docs/output.md

 ## Replicate-level analysis

 The library-level alignments associated with any given sample are merged at the replicate-level and subsequently used for the downstream analyses.
-Sample names for the files created in the resulting output directories will have the '`.mRp.`' suffix to denote **m**erging at the **R**e**p**licate-level.
+Sample names for the files created in the resulting output directories (i.e. `bwa/replicate/`) will have the '`.mRp.`' suffix to denote **m**erging at the **R**e**p**licate-level.

 1. **Alignment merging, duplicate marking and removal**